adammwaniki/portfolio-remix/README.md

 This website is built using the GOTH stack:

-- Go: an open-source, statically-typed and commpiled language.
+- Go: an open-source, statically-typed and compiled language designed with systems programming in mind.
 - Templ: an open-source HTML templating language for Go.
 - HTMX: an open-source front-end JavaScript library that gives you access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML